jessicastow/jessicastow/README.md

 📖 I'm currently learning: Machine Learning, and also improving my Excel and Tableau skills.
 I'm also working on expanding my data science portfolio.

-📍 I'm currently based: in Cape Town, South Africa.
+📍 I'm currently based in: Cape Town, South Africa.

 📫 How to reach me: stowjess@gmail.com